rudy0628/D3.js-practice/README.md

 # D3.js-practice
-Using D3.js build a simple bar chart
+Using D3.js to build a simple bar chart